percona/postgresql-docs/docs/how-to.md

     $ sudo systemctl enable --now etcd
     ```

-    During the node start, ETCD searches for other cluster nodes defined in the configuration.
+    During the node start, etcd searches for other cluster nodes defined in the configuration.
 If the other nodes are not yet running, the start may fail by a quorum timeout.
 This is expected behavior.
-Try starting all nodes again at the same time for the ETCD cluster to be created.
+Try starting all nodes again at the same time for the etcd cluster to be created.

 3. Check the etcd cluster members.
 Connect to one of the nodes and run the following command: